 - In a greased 8-in. square baking dish, layer half of each of the following: bread, bacon, apples and cheese.
 Repeat layers.
 In a large bowl, whisk eggs, milk, cinnamon and salt; pour over top.
 Refrigerate, covered, several hours or overnight.

 - Preheat oven to 350°.
 Remove bread pudding from refrigerator; uncover and let stand while oven heats.
-Bake 45-55 minutes or until puffed, golden and a knife inserted near the center comes out clean.
+Bake 45-55 minutes or until puffed and golden, and a knife inserted in the center comes out clean.
 Let stand 15 minutes before serving.

 In a microwave-safe bowl, microwave syrup and walnuts until warmed, stirring once.
 Serve with bread pudding.